aws/aws-cdk-rfcs/text/0400-appmonitor-l2.md

 We are launching a new module (`@aws-cdk/aws-rum`) that contains next 3 main features.

 1. Create app monitor easy
-2. Importing an existing app monitor
-3. Generate code snippet
+2. Generate code snippet

 **"Create app monitor easy"** of 1 is feature that looks like to create app monitor on the management console.
 In most simple pattern, you need only domain name and app monitor name to start using app monitor.
-**"Importing an existing app monitor"** of 2 is feature that is similar other L2 constructs.
-You can import app monitor from outside of the stack by app monitor name or app monitor ARN.
-At last, **"Generate code snippet"** of 3 is most important feature that allows you to retrieve code snippets without management console.
+And **"Generate code snippet"** of 2 is most important feature that allows you to retrieve code snippets without management console.
 You can fully automate deployment app monitor to your application by this feature.

 ### Why should I use this feature?